-New music powerhouse Nadia Sirota returns to the Phillips for a collaboration with pianist James McVinnie and cellist Gabriel Cabezas.
+New music powerhouse Nadia Sirota returns to the Phillips for a collaboration with violinist Rob Moose and cellist Gabriel Cabezas.
 Their intelligent and exquisitely balanced program splices together music by some of today’s most dynamic composers with intimate solo works and arrangements of music by J.S.
 Bach.
-In a musical meditation that moves seamlessly between the centuries, music by Philip Glass, Nico Muhly, Caroline Shaw, Gabriella Smith, and Missy Mazzoli finds unexpected yet inspired communion with selections from Bach’s French Overture BWV 831, Cello Suites No. 5 and No. 6, and Contrapunctus 5 and 6 from his seminal, unfinished The Art of Fugue.
+In a musical meditation that moves seamlessly between the centuries, this performance will include music by Bryce Dessner, Nico Muhly, Missy Mazzoli, and more.

 Violist Nadia Sirota’s varied career spans solo performances, chamber music, curation, and broadcasting.
 In all branches of her artistic life she aims to open classical music up to a broader audience.
 Nadia’s singular sound and expressive execution have served as muse to dozens of composers, including Nico Muhly, Bryce Dessner, Missy Mazzoli, Daníel Bjarnason, Judd Greenstein, Marcos Balter, and David Lang.
 Nadia won a 2015 Peabody Award, broadcasting’s highest honor, for her podcast Meet the Composer, “the world’s best contemporary classical music podcast” (Pitchfork), which deftly profiled some of the most interesting musical thinkers living today.